 Near-field communication (NFC) is a standardized RF technology that enables two devices to exchange information over short ranges (<10 cm) at a carrier frequency of 13.56 MHz.
 NFC uses the principle of electromagnetic induction that means that the devices have loosely coupled coils to transmit power and data at the same time.
 Inductive coupling allows one device to be powered externally, usually a passive tag or smart card.

 This wireless technology is based on the ISO standards 14443 and 18092, and it already is the underlying technology of many applications.
 The NFC Forum (an industry consortium) has adapted the ISO standards and created an NFC architecture – mainly for consumer electronics – that manufacturers implement in their NFC-compliant consumer electronics.

-NFC Forum has defined three operation modes for NFC devices, see figure 1.
+NFC Forum has defined three operation modes for NFC devices.
 The first mode is the “reader/writer” mode, in which a device emits the magnetic field, reads data from, and writes data to a passive device such as a tag.
 The “peer-to-peer” mode enables two peer devices to establish a point-to-point connection, for example, an IP connection.
 Finally, the “card emulation” mode specifies the counterpart to the “reader/writer” mode.
 In this mode, the devices simulate a passive tag or smart card.

 The RF analog and digital protocol layers are the same for all three modes.
 The protocol layer comprises three modulation types A, B, and F at a maximum data rate of 424 Kbit/s.